capitalch/trace/tracking.md

 3. General ledger save as pdf, bug fix
 4. Several bug fixes which cropped up due to upgradation of libraries and material UI
 5. Fixed many warnings
+6. Snackbar Alert fix
+7. PdfPrint dialog not appearing
+8. Sales tab color fixing
+9. All transactions Reverse checkbox uncheck not working
+10. New contact in sales warning: 'value of input should not be null, it should be empty'
+11. Many text boxes a box is coming
+12. Voucher tab color problem
+13. Bank recon after bank select not working
+14. Product grid not working properly
+15. Purchase return fix
+16. Debit notes / credit notes tab color

 # 17-01-2022 = 20-01-2022
 1. Working on migration of v4.x to version 5.x